handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 Our recommendations for custom development:

-- Test your code against WCAG 2.1 requirements regulary.
+- Test your code against WCAG 2.1 requirements frequently.
 - Use proper color contrast, font size, and semantic HTML.
 - If needed, implement additional WAI-ARIA attributes.
 - Avoid flashing or blinking content.